 Injuries in the workplace are a common occurrence.
 More so in occupations where physical labor and heavy machinery are employed.
 Employers are bound by the law to provide a safe place to work.
-However, even if adequate measures are put in place, slip-ups on part of an employee or the employer, or sometimes just plain rotten luck can lead to injuries.
+However, even if adequate measures are put in place, slip-ups on the part of an employee or the employer, or sometimes just plain rotten luck can lead to injuries.

 Here are your rights and processes that you need to be familiar with.